Bitcoin Mining: What Is It and How Does It Work?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Crypto miners generate Bitcoin and other cryptocurrencies, verify transactions on proof-of-work blockchains, and receive rewards in return.
+• Crypto miners produce Bitcoin and other cryptocurrencies by verifying transactions on proof-of-work blockchains, earning rewards in the process.

-Those new to crypto often wonder “What is crypto mining and how does it work?”
-Simply put, crypto mining generates Bitcoin and other cryptocurrencies and verifies transactions on blockchains.
+Crypto mining generates Bitcoin and other cryptos and verifies transactions on blockchains.
 The process involves large, decentralized computer networks that verify and secure blockchains.
 Those who participate in this activity are called crypto miners.

 Not all cryptocurrencies rely on or support mining, or “proof-of-work” (PoW).
 Some depend instead on “proof-of-stake” (PoS), which is more energy efficient and involves putting some amount of crypto at risk to submit a new block and earn a reward.
 Ethereum notably converted to PoS in 2023, for example.